andou/tech-resources/README.md

 ### Fancy stuff
 - [Shields.io](https://shields.io/) : Quality metadata badges for open source projects
+- [ASCII Table Generator](https://ozh.github.io/ascii-tables/) : Quickly format ASCII table.
+Great for source code comments and Github Markdown
 - [Boring Avatars](https://boringavatars.com/) : A nice library to create SVG random avatars
 - [Every Second](https://everysecond.io/) : Visualize all the amazing things happening every second around the world
+- [Ray.so](https://ray.so/) : Create beautiful images of your code
+- [Readme.so](https://readme.so/en) : Easily create the readme for your project

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>